2010 United States House of Representatives elections in North Carolina: District 2

 In a poll of 400 registered voters, conducted by SurveyUSA (SUSA) for the Civitas Institute (CI) in June 2010, Ellmers led with 39 percent to Etheridge's 38 percent, while 12 percent supported Rose and 11 percent were undecided.
 A poll of 400 registered voters, conducted by SUSA for CI in October 2010, found Ellmers leading with 46 percent to Etheridge's 41 percent while Rose had the support of 6 percent and 7 percent were undecided.

-Sabato's Crystal Ball rated the race as "likely Democrat", citing Etheridge's fundraising advantage over Ellmers.
-In October 2010 The Cook Political Report rated the race as "lean Democratic" and CQ Politics rated the race as "likely Democratic".
-In November 2010 The Rothenberg Political Report rated the race as "Toss-up/Tilt Democrat".
 Prior to the election FiveThirtyEight's forecast gave Ellmers a 55 percent chance of winning and projected that she would receive 47 percent of the vote to Etheridge's 46 percent, while Rose would receive 6 percent.

 On election day Ellmers was elected with 50 percent of the vote to Etheridge's 49 percent, while Rose received 2 percent.
 On November 4, 2010, Etheridge had yet to concede despite the Associated Press declaring Ellmers the winner.
 On November 12 Etheridge confirmed he would seek a recount, after which he conceded on November 19.
 Ellmers was again re-elected in 2012 and 2014.
 Etheridge unsuccessfully ran for Governor of North Carolina in 2012.
 In 2013 Etheridge was appointed to lead North Carolina's Farm Service Agency.